Erasmus of Strasbourg: Relations with Protestants

 The day after Erasmus' election as bishop, Martin Bucer wrote to his friend Ambrosius Blarer that "The man elected is one of integrity and he loves our religion.
 Nobody more tolerant could have been chosen from the whole chapter.
 The Lord gives him [to us] in response to our expectation.".
 More and more meetings between Protestants and Catholics were happening at this time, such as the 1540 Haguenau conference, the 1540-1541 Worms colloquium and the 1541 Diet of Regensburg.
 The general situation seemed to favour opening up dialogue at the local level between the Bishop of Strasbourg and Protestant reformers in that city and so they met at Molsheim on 18 October 1542.
-Bucer and Caspar Hedio represented the pastors, Pierre Sturtri, Matthis Pfarrer and Martin Herlin were the delgates sent by Strasbourg's Magistracy, and the cathedral's main chapter sent its dean Christophe von Simmern, count Bernard von Eberstein and his lawyer Tuchelin.
+Bucer and Caspar Hedio represented the pastors, Pierre Sturtri, Matthis Pfarrer and Martin Herlin were the delegates sent by Strasbourg's Magistracy, and the cathedral's main chapter sent its dean Christophe von Simmern, count Bernard von Eberstein and his lawyer Tuchelin.

 Erasmus personally took part in the conference, assisted by his advisors.
 Chancellor Welsinger was the Catholic party's spokesman.
 The conference ran into difficulties as all parties tried to ensure that their viewpoint prevailed, with their positions proving irreconcilable, even if the conference had at least reopened channels of communication between them.